-The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the Domain Name.
+The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain name.

-Notably, the Complainant contends that the Domain Name is identical or confusingly similar to the Trade Mark, that the Respondent has no rights or legitimate interests with respect to the Domain Name, and that the Domain Name was registered and is being used in bad faith.
-The Complainant requests transfer of the Domain Name.
+Notably, the Complainant contends that the disputed domain name is confusingly similar to the Trade Mark, that the Respondent has no rights or legitimate interests with respect to the disputed domain name, and that the disputed domain name was registered and is being used in bad faith.
+The Complainant requests transfer of the disputed domain name.